boatbomber/AIConversation/README.md

 type request_options = {
     -- The maximum number of tokens to generate in the chat completion.
     max_tokens: number?,
+	-- What sampling temperature to use, between 0 and 2.
+Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
+    temperature: number?,
     -- Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.
     presence_penalty: number?,
     -- Number between -2.0 and 2.0.
 Positive values penalize new tokens based on their existing frequency in the text so far, decreasing the model's likelihood to repeat the same line verbatim.